 - Allison Holt, Senior Associate, Washington, D.C.

-I currently serve as the Pro Bono Department’s senior associate, which means that I focus 100% of my time on the firm’s U.S. Pro Bono practice — a practice that in 2013 encompassed more than 82,000 hours from over 900 lawyers in 12 offices across the country.
+I served as the Pro Bono Department’s senior associate, which means that I focused 100% of my time on the firm’s U.S. Pro Bono practice — a practice that in 2013 encompassed more than 82,000 hours from over 900 lawyers in 12 offices across the country.
 This 18-month rotating position, during which you work in close collaboration with the pro bono partner and a team of junior associate rotators and other legal professionals, is open to all associates at the firm.
 The Pro Bono Department is made up of high-energy, intelligent, and compassionate professionals.
 We push ourselves hard because our clients are among the most vulnerable populations imaginable.
 They need advocates, and we strive to provide them with that.
-Prior to my current position, I was an associate in our Litigation practice, where I will return after my pro bono rotation is complete.
+Once the rotation was completed, I returned to my prior as an associate in our Litigation practice.

 Getting to know Hogan Lovells